lucerlab/GMM-NEA/README.md

 1) Save the source files `GMM_NEA.R` and `GMM_NEA_helper_funcs.R` into a folder.

 2) Into that same folder save the `.csv` file containing the values of the vertical excitation energies (*VEE*) and oscillator strengths (*f*) for all transitions (columns) and geometries/configurations (rows) to reconstruct the NEA spectrum.
-The first half of the columns contain the *VEE*, the second half the *f*s.
+The first half of the columns contain the *VEE*, the second half the *f*.
 An example of this kind of file can be found in the folder `Data`.

 3) Access a terminal (OS or RStudio), go to the folder containing the source files, and type: